 Generally, when there’s a racist march/riot in England, the aforementioned chaps wear an England football top with a shaved head and jeans.

 I opted to not use such exemplary oratory and I finally escaped unscathed, but had to endure more of the same.
 Even worse – I had some BNP members trying to shake my hand and high five me.
-I didn’t reciprocate, they probably forgave me because I was white and they are “not at all racist” one little bit.

 I can laugh about it now, but it was far from funny at the time.
 Needless to say, I think twice about my attire when such riots are on!